SoLongAndThanksForAllTheFish/service-backend/README.md

 # service-backend
-Backend service node based for the app
+Node based back end service for the app.

+REST endpoints exposed via hapi, first foray into making an endpoint